Samar23dev/Python_Lab_Assignments/README.md

-This is lab 1 assignment
+This repo contains Python assignment codes and their corresponding output